*This archive was originally written by Colin Newby

 Travis Konecny has appeared in eight NHL seasons with the Flyers.
 The 27-year-old right wing took the number 20 spot on the franchise’s all-time scorers list from longtime Philadelphia goal scorer Dave Poulin earlier this season.
 Selected 24th overall by the Flyers in the 2015 NHL Entry Draft, the Ontario-native made his professional debut for the team during the 2016-17 campaign, scoring 11 goals in 70 games.

 Last season, Konecny had a career-high 31 goals in 60 games.
-He also embraced a leadership role in the locker room and on the ice that was formally recognized by head coach John Tortorella and his staff leading up to this season.
-The alternate captain of the Flyers’ offensive contributions during the first half of this season led to a second trip to the All-Star Game in January.
-He is on track to set a new personal best for goals before the conclusion of the 2023-24 campaign.
+He also embraced a leadership role in the locker room and on the ice that was formally recognized by head coach John Tortorella and his staff leading up to the 2023-24 season.
+The alternate captain of the Flyers’ offensive contributions during the first half led to a second trip to the All-Star Game in January.
+He set career highs in goals and points by season’s end.